Laxman824/codespaces-flask/README.md

+# REFER TO homework.md for initial setup after cloning repository

-# NIQ Innovation Enablement - Challenge 1 (Object Counting)
+ NIQ Innovation Enablement - Challenge 1 (Object Counting)

 The goal of this repo is demonstrate how to apply Hexagonal Architecture in a ML based system.